NKUCodingCat/smiles-parser/README.md

 To avoid left recursive, some entry is changed according to https://metamolecular.com/cheminformatics/smiles/railroad-diagram/

 Element Symbols is organized by length & frequency in grammar file.
 To re-generate parser, run `canopy smiles.peg --lang python`

+To use this repo, take a look in `./sample`, you will get a grammar tree when you parse your smiles, do what you want